PgeePow/RO-WEB/docs/troubleshoot.md

 ---

-## 6. Stuck at Gephard Loading

-If your client stuck at Gephard loading follow below steps:

-- Run `opensetup.exe` as administrator.
-- In **Resolutions**, select **Any resolution available** .
-- Save settings and restart the client.

----

 ## Final Notes
 If your issue isn’t listed here, please reach out on the **[ValRO Support Discord](https://discord.gg/5sdvj8sPYg)** with:
 - A screenshot of the error